SUMMER PROGRAM PLUS

-JASP+ leverages the resources available at the National Humanities Center (in Durham, NC) to offer unique pedagogical training and professionalizing opportunities to teachers attending the Jane Austen Summer Program (JASP).
-Select middle and high school teachers will win a scholarship to spend 2-4 days after the symposium working collaboratively on a digital, publishable project synthesizing ideas taken from JASP lectures and discussion groups.
+JASP+ leverages the resources available at the National Humanities Center to offer unique pedagogical trainings and professionalization opportunities to teachers attending the Jane Austen Summer Program (JASP).
+Select public school teachers (PreK-12) will win a scholarship to spend up to 2 days after the symposium working collaboratively on a digital, publishable project synthesizing ideas taken from JASP lectures and discussion groups.